google/WebFundamentals/src/content/en/updates/2017/09/sensors-for-the-web.md

 acceleration of a device hosting the sensor on three axes (X, Y and Z).
-This sensor is an inertial sensor, meaning that when the device is in linear free fall, the total measured acceleration would be 0 m/s<sup>2</sup>, and when a device lies flat on a table, the acceleration in upwards direction (Z axis) will be equal to the Earth’s gravity, i.e. g ≈ +9.8 m/s<sup>2</sup> as it is measuring the force of the table pushing the device upwards.
+This sensor is an inertial sensor, meaning that when the device is in linear free fall, the total measured acceleration would be 0 m/s<sup>2</sup>, and when a device lying flat on a table, the acceleration in upwards direction (Z axis) will be equal to the Earth’s gravity, i.e. g ≈ +9.8 m/s<sup>2</sup> as it is measuring the force of the table pushing the device upwards.
 If you push device to the right, acceleration on X axis would be positive, or negative